vgjangsoo/Cards-Against-the-Internet/QUESTION.md

 •	Unfathomable stupidity.
 •	All-you-can-eat shrimp for $8.99.
 •	Raptor attacks.
+•	Bart Simpson.
 •	Alcoholism.
 •	Licking spray paint.
 •	My soul.
-•	Men.
-•	Women.
 •	Smallpox blankets.
 •	Explosions.
 •	A disappointing birthday party.
-•	Boys.
-•	Girls.
-•	Women in yogurt commercials.
+•	A person in yogurt commercials.
 •	Pooping back and forth.
 Forever.
 •	Farting and walking away.
 •	Throwing grapes at a man until he touch with reality.
-•	Old-people smell.
 •	Shaking a baby until it stops crying.
 •	Fellowship in Christ.
 •	The true meaning of Christmas.
 •	Child beauty pageants.
 •	Emerging from the sea and rampaging through Tokyo.
-•	Throwing Hitler into a volcano.
 •	Wizard music.
 •	Chainsaw for hands.
 •	Pooping in a laptop and closing it.